 - Blogs often play up if the images are too big.
 The themes go haywire; especially those with sliders on the homepage.

-- Resizing a photo make your photo file takes less storage space on your storage devices.
+- Resizing a photo makes your photo file takes less storage space on your storage devices.

 What is photo compression?